-Resilient Arizona CCP is to assist individuals and communities in recovering from the psychological effects of the Coronavirus pandemic through community-based outreach, emotional support and educational services.
+Resilient Arizona CCP is to assist individuals and communities in recovering from the psychological effects of the Coronavirus pandemic.
+They do it through community-based outreach, emotional support and educational services.

-Services are provided at no cost and are available to anyone who has been impacted by the pandemic.
+Services are provided at no cost.
+Thry are available to anyone who has been impacted by the pandemic.
 These services are provided in safe, accessible telephonic and virtual locations.
-Services can be provided in a group setting or one-on-one and include supportive crisis counseling, education, development of coping skills, and connection to appropriate resources.
+Services can be provided in a group setting or one-on-one.
+It includes supportive crisis counseling, education, development of coping skills, and connection to appropriate resources.